Mathics3/Mathics3-notebook-frontends/README.md

 mathics3("ArcCos[0]")
 ```

-See the examples directory for an sample notebook.
+See the examples directory for a sample notebook.

 ## Observable